chronology

 December - The news Fear and The Cards, sign es C. Michaud , are refused by the weekly Today.

-December 5 - Destiny is para t under the pseudonym of Pierre N rey in Gringoire, become an openly Tainist and anti-mite.
+December 5 - Destiny is para t under the pseudonym of Pierre N rey in Gringoire, become openly Tainist and anti-mite.
 She s y sent like a dentelli re in the middle of the savages (Work journals, 1940 / IMEC).

 11 December - Return from Syria of Andr Sabatier, who convinces Robert Esm nard to continue the payment of monthly advances of Ir ne N mirovsky in 1941, despite the d bit of his author’s account.